 Programs and Highlights

-The Child Development Associate in Applied Science is designed to prepare students to work with children birth through age five in facilities that foster healthy social, physical, emotional and intellectual growth.
+The Early Childhood Education Associate in Applied Science is designed to prepare students to work with children birth through age five in facilities that foster healthy social, physical, emotional and intellectual growth.

 The Early Childhood Educator Certificate is designed to prepare individuals to be teachers in a child care center and/or preschool setting.